Traveling? Here are states with highest, lowest gas prices

-DENVER (KDVR) – Summer travel is already starting, and gas prices continue to surge across the country.
-The national average for a gallon of regular fuel was $4.48 as of Monday morning.
+Summer travel is already starting, and gas prices continue to surge across the country.
+The national average for a gallon of regular fuel was $4.48 as of Monday morning, KTLA sister station KDVR reports.

 The most expensive state for gas in California, with a gallon of regular fuel priced at $5.98 on average.
 The least expensive state for gas was Kansas, with a gallon of regular fuel priced at $3.98 on average.